 We met him for lunch in Portsmouth (NH), at The Friendly Toast restaurant.
 It’s eclectic, boisterous, a bit noisy… and a favorite place to get together.

-He arrived with a gorgeous bouquet of flowers for me.
+Here’s the gorgeous bouquet of flowers he gave to me.
 They remained fresh for over a week, in a vase in our hotel room.
 Here’s the photo: